-- 4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor: (Outcome) - 4.14.a.2. peer-reviewed publication.
-(Outcome) - 4.14.b.
-All core faculty members must demonstrate significant contributions to the subspecialty of emergency medical services through scholarly activity.
-(Core) - 4.14.c.
-At minimum, each individual core physician faculty member must demonstrate at least one piece of scholarly activity per year, averaged over the past five years.
-(Core) - 4.14.c.1.
-At minimum, this must include one scientific peer-reviewed publication for every two core physician faculty members per year, averaged over the previous five-year period.
+- 4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome) - 4.14.a.2. peer-reviewed publication.
+(Outcome) - 4.14.a.2.a.
+While not all faculty members must be investigators, the faculty as a whole must demonstrate broad involvement in scholarly activity.
+(Core) - 4.14.a.2.a.1.
+The faculty as a whole must demonstrate at least one piece of scholarly activity per year, averaged over five years.
+(Core) - 4.14.a.2.a.2.
+The responsibility for establishing and maintaining an environment of inquiry and scholarship rests with the faculty, and an active research component must be included in the program.
 (Core)